 Perhaps more often than you might expect, chemistry plays a key role in the technological advancement of our modern society.
 Today, chemical products and processes actuate innovation across a highly diverse range of industries, from electronics and digital, to sports, automotive, fashion and pharmaceutical.
 Similarly, emerging technologies developed in other fields have the potential to accelerate, and in fact fundamentally alter the way in which chemical research and development is carried out.

-Over a series of two articles, we will consider the ways in which cross-sector collaborations are impacting modern society, in addition to the implications of these collaborations in relation to an intellectual property (IP) strategy.
-In this first article, we will look at a number of innovations reliant on chemical products and processes, considering the ways in which chemistry has facilitated innovation in other industries.
-In our next article ‘Chemistry and Modern Innovation: Part 2’, we will assess how chemical innovation itself can be advanced using technologies developed in other fields to facilitate the development of research and production capabilities.
+Over a series of two articles, we consider the ways in which cross-sector collaborations are impacting modern society, in addition to the implications of these collaborations in relation to an intellectual property (IP) strategy.
+In this first article, we look at a number of innovations reliant on chemical products and processes, considering the ways in which chemistry has facilitated innovation in other industries.
+In our second article ‘Chemistry and Modern Innovation: Part 2’, we assess how chemical innovation itself can be advanced using technologies developed in other fields to facilitate the development of research and production capabilities.

 Chemistry of Electronics

 Nowhere is chemical innovation demonstrated better than in electronic devices such as laptops, computers and phones.
 The screens of these devices are reliant upon synthetic glass-ceramic, its crystalline structure providing the essential heat resistance and toughness required for when the devices are inevitably dropped.
 Moreover, the technology behind the touchscreens utilised in laptops, computers and phones is rooted in chemistry, with both resistive and capacitive touchscreens requiring conductive substrates and many of the vivid colours displayed on the device screens created by rare-earth metals.